 Note: Urban areas are calculated based on city plans provided from the urban planning directorates.
 Other challenges include managing urban growth, poor urban governance, unsustainable consumption levels of water and energy, and increasing levels of greenhouse gas emissions.
+Carbon dioxide emissions per capita in Saudi Arabia increased from 0.7 tons in 1960 to about 19 tons in 2015, representing an increase of 2,786 per cent.
 Many Saudi cities face a shortage of affordable housing.
 While there is a surplus of high-rental housing in most cities, there is a persistent shortage of affordable housing units for lowerand middle-income households.
 Affordable housing is needed, urgently.
 Such housing should be in consonance with the socioeconomic characteristics of Saudis and in line with Vision 2030 that aims to increase homeownership from 47 per cent in 2016 to 52 per cent by 2020.
 Moreover, people under 25 years old account for 50.8 per cent of the Saudi population and face distinct challenges.
-For example, entry-level housing is scarce as are employment opportunities.
+For example, entrylevel housing is scarce as are employment opportunities.
 Cities must cater to the needs and rights of urban youth.
-Recommendations Some of the recommendations for overcoming these challenges can be highlighted at three levels:

-At the national level: It is important to correct the imbalances in the regional distribution of total and urban population; to increase development reach and support the rural economy; and to plan for the expected increase in urban population, especially in the large urban agglomerations.
+Recommendations Some of the recommendations for overcoming these challenges can be highlighted at three levels: At the national level: It is important to correct the imbalances in the regional distribution of total and urban population; to increase development reach and support the rural economy; and to plan for the expected increase in urban population, especially in the large urban agglomerations.
 It is recommended that future development plans direct and spread growth activities, mainly mining and tourism, to rural and frontier regions of high potential for progress.
 It is along these lines that the kingdom announced, in 2017, several megaprojects for a more balanced and integrated economic and regional development.
 These include the NEOM, Red Sea, Al-Gidya, Al Faisaliyah, and New Taif projects; developments in Al-Ula, Diriyah, and Jeddah Downtown.
 These schemes are expected to diversify the economy by attracting investments in tourism and industry, and redirect population and migration away from the large metropolitan areas.
 At the regional level: It is important to reduce the concentration of population within regions, and to minimize urban primacy through investment in intermediate cities, small towns and village clusters as articulated in the National Spatial Strategy 2030.
-Intermediate and small cities in Saudi Arabia could be made more attractive by improving transport, communication and other infrastructure, as well as improving municipal governance, including decentralization and strengthening of civil society.
+Intermediate and small cities in Saudi Arabia could be made more attractive by improving transport, communication and other infrastructure, as well as improving municipal governance, including decentralization and strengthening of local democracy and civil society.
 Strengthening the economic base of rural settlements is crucial in making them more attractive and enhancing their linkages with urban areas.